 2021 © Copyright Nova Scotia Invasive Species Council.
 All Rights Reserved.

-Bottom-rooted floating-leaved aquatic plant.
-Leaves round and heart or kidney-shaped, 3–15 cm in diameter, with slightly wavy edges and often tinged purple-brown beneath.
-Flowers several, on individual stalks from common point on the stem, yellow, 3–4 cm in diameter, star-shaped with 5 fringed petals, in bloom from June to August.
-Long and thick creeping stems typically bear several 2-3 mm thick erect leaf-bearing stems.
+Yellow Floating Heart is a bottom-rooted, floating-leaved aquatic plant.
+Its leaves are round, heart or kidney-shaped, 3–15 cm in diameter, and have somewhat wavy edges that are often tinged purple-brown beneath.
+It has several flowers which bloom on individual stalks from a common point on the stem.
+Its flowers are yellow, 3–4 cm in diameter, star-shaped with five fringed petals, and bloom from June to August.
+Long, creeping stems typically bear several erect leaf-bearing stems which are 2–3 mm thick.

-Slow-moving waters of pond, lakes, rivers, streams and wetlands, from water’s edge to a depth of 4 m.
-Yellow Floating Heart can form dense mats of floating vegetation that excludes native species.
-Can also create stagnant areas which results in a lower level of oxygen and negatively affects native fish habitat.
-The quality of native freshwater habitat suffers, and even recreational activities (like swimming and canoeing) can become difficult or impossible.
+Slow-moving waters of ponds, lakes, rivers, streams, and wetlands.
+Yellow Floating Heart can be found anywhere from water’s edge to a depth of 4 m.
+This plant can form dense mats of floating vegetation that excludes native species, and can also create stagnant areas which result in a lower level of oxygen, thereby negatively affecting the habitat of native fish.
+As a result, the quality of native freshwater habitat suffers, and even recreational activities (like swimming and canoeing) can become difficult or impossible.

-Promote the use of beautiful, native ornamental aquatic plants.
+Promote the use of native ornamental aquatic plants.
 Always clean your recreational gear properly after visiting a waterway.
-If you find this invasive species, report it to iNaturalist, or to the Invasive Species Alliance of Nova Scotia at www.nsinvasives.ca.
+If you spot these invasive species, report the location to iNaturalist or directly to the NSISC.